natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ## login prompt

-Login greeter can be tweaked to include the username by adding the `-o` option to agetty.
+Login greeter can be tweaked to include the username by adding the `-o` option to `agetty`.
 Additionally, it seems reasonable to put a 1s delay into it since otherwise the intel microcode will dump some garbage on the screen.

 Create a file `/etc/systemd/system/getty@tt1.service.d/override.conf` with content: